BuilderIO/builder/plugins/dropdown/README.md

-# Builder.io example plugin
+# Builder.io dynamic dropdown

-See [here](src/plugin.tsx) for the React component that powers this plugin
+See [here](src/dropdown.tsx) for the React component that powers this plugin

 ## Status